 But historians can't require theological beliefs to do their work.
 That's why historians, whether they're historians of World War II or of the Napoleonic age or of ancient Alexandria Egypt, historians who deal with historical subjects don't invoke miracle because it's beyond what historians can prove.
 Miracles may have happened in the past, but they're not part of history.

 Here Ehrman invokes a methodological naturalism of sorts in telling us what historians can and cannot show.
 Historians can't show that miracles occurred in the past because it requires a theological belief.
-Here seems to be the argument:
+Here seems to be the argument:1.
+To believe that a miracle happened is to believe that God has done something in the world.

 2. To believe 1 is to have a theological belief.